Stuycs-K/final-project-10-tungs/WORKLOG.md

 of "miscellaneous" things if I have the time to do so, in terms of adding more to my graph visualizer project.

+Additional note: I think with Merge #5, that's going to be my demo for this project.
+I might add more stuff later, but I think what I have so far includes all the things that I need to include in my project.